abannurza/brain-tumor-mri-classification/README.md

 ### Note
 The full raw dataset from IEEE DataPort is not completely uploaded in this repository.
-To keep the repository concise and organized, only the selected and processed data used in this study are included.
+To keep the repository concise and organized, only the selected data used in this study are included.

 ## Preprocessing
 Before feature extraction, all MRI images go through the following preprocessing steps: